Savor Korean Comfort: Rice-Stuffed Tofu Pockets Recipe

 Rice-Stuffed Tofu Pockets

-Green onions and sesame seeds add a burst of flavor to our tofu pockets.
+Green onions and sesame seeds add a burst of flavor to our Tofu Pockets.

 • What is the difference between yubuchobap and inari?
 Yubuchobap and inari are both Japanese dishes featuring rice-filled tofu pockets.
 The primary difference lies in the preparation of the tofu pockets.
 In yubuchobap, the tofu is typically thicker, resembling a pouch made from a sheet of tofu, while inari uses a thinner, marinated tofu skin to encase the rice.